shazlanamirul8/Netflix_SQL_Portfolio/README.md

 Beginner SQL queries by using Netflix Movies and TV Shows dataset from Kaggle

 ## Netflix Table Creation
-This project demonstrate on how to create a new table on MYSQL for the Netflix dataset and upload into it.
+This project demonstrate on how to create a new table on MYSQL for the Netflix dataset and provide 5 sample queries for beginners like me.

 ## Table Structure
 CREATE TABLE netflix (